GoogleChrome/web.dev/src/site/content/en/patterns/advanced-apps/contacts/index.md

 {% BrowserCompat 'api.AudioContext.outputLatency' %}

-The Contact Picker API is available in the Android version of Chrome starting in version 80 and up.
+The Contact Picker API is available in the Android version of Chrome from version 80.

 ## The classic way